-Try to keep away from isolated or poorly lit areas at night and avoid walking in downtown Asunción, Ciudad del Este and Pedro Juan Caballero alone during nighttimes.
+Try to keep away from isolated or poorly lit areas at night and avoid walking in downtown Asunción, Ciudad del Este and Pedro Juan Caballero alone during night times.

 In recent years a small number of high profile kidnappings have occurred.
 Although foreigners are not routinely targeted, you should remain vigilant.

-If you need to report a crime you must go to the nearest police station.
-You can also contact the Tourist Police in Asunción at (595 21) 446-608 or (595 21) 449-020; in Ciudad del Este
+If you need to report a crime, you must go to the nearest police station.
+You can also contact the Tourist Police by phone:

 You can use your UK driving licence or an International Driving Permit while in Paraguay if you are visiting as a tourist.
 You must have your driver’s licence, passport and entrance stamp with you while driving.
 If you hire a car, take out adequate insurance.
 Driving standards are poor and traffic accidents, particularly involving motorcycles, are frequent.
-Many motorcyclists drive with no crash helmets and no lights at night.
+Many motorcyclists drive with no crash helmets and some vehicles with no lights at night.

 There are regular police checks nationwide, usually to check the vehicle and drivers’ documents (passport, entrance stamp, driving licence) and perform breathalyser tests.
-These are particularly frequent in Asunción, its neighbouring cities and the San Pedro and Concepcion Departments.
+These are particularly frequent in Asunción, its neighbouring cities and the San Pedro and Concepción Departments.
 Take extra care when travelling in and around these areas.
-Take care when travelling in the departments of Alto Parana, Concepcion, San Pedro, Amambay, Salto del Guaira, Canindeyu and the border with Bolivia where illegal cross-border activities are common.
+Take care when travelling in the departments of Alto Paraná, Concepción, San Pedro, Amambay, Salto del Guairá, Canindeyú and the border with Bolivia where illegal cross-border activities are common.

 Paraguay’s network of surfaced main roads is limited and of variable condition.
 Minor and rural roads remain unsurfaced and often become impassable during the rainy season and major paved roads (including in Asunción) are prone to flooding during heavy rain.
 Large potholes are a hazard on most roads including in Asunción.
 Avoid driving on country roads at night, which can be particularly hazardous.